Hoopaugi/Message-Board/plan.md

 #### POST /auth/register

 Request for registering a new user.
 Email is an optional parameter, which should still be included in the request, with it's value either being an email address, or null

+The request should include an authorization header containing the users token

 Request body: